Kylie Jenner’s String Bikini Paparazzi Photos Are Creeping People Out

 Kylie Jenner’s 22nd birthday yesterday made global headlines.
 The Keeping Up With The Kardashians star was chased by every paparazzo around, although Kylie did update her own social media from her glitzy Amalfi Coast location in Italy.
-Paparazzi images showing Kylie and boyfriend Travis Scott enjoying a jet ski outing made The Daily Mail‘s headlines on Saturday, although the newspaper has obtained a fresh batch of images.
+Paparazzi images showing Kylie and boyfriend Travis Scott enjoying a jet ski outing made The Daily Mail‘s headlines on Saturday.

-Earlier today, The Daily Mail published photos of the Kylie Cosmetics CEO enjoying a cocktail aboard the superyacht she’s hired to celebrate her birthday.
-Kylie appeared in a super-sexy string bikini in multi-color patterns, although pink was the prevailing color.
-The mother of one had accessorized the two-piece with a wraparound mini skirt, but she wasn’t hiding her fierce curves.
-The cameras had taken in Kylie’s curvy waist and sexy cleavage, plus clear images of her face.
+Earlier today, The Daily Mail published a fresh batch of photos of the Kylie Cosmetics CEO enjoying a cocktail aboard the superyacht she hired to celebrate her birthday.
+Kylie appeared in a super-sexy pink string bikini with multi-colored patterns.
+The mother of one accessorized the two-piece with a wraparound sarong that did little to hide her fierce curves.
+The images show Kylie’s curvy waist and sexy cleavage and many had clear images of her face.

-Something isn’t sitting right with the newspaper’s viewers, though.
-They’ve been commenting on the images – many seemed somewhat creeped-out.
+The newspaper’s viewers have spotted something strange about the photos, though.
+Many of the commenters seemed somewhat creeped-out by the pictures.
 The most upvoted comment received agreement from 580 users.

-“What the hell has she done to her hips she had no hips before all her surgeries… looks odd”
+“What the hell has she done to her hips she had no hips before all her surgeries… looks odd.”

 “Her plastic surgery body looks really weird.
-It just doesn’t look right,” another added with 130 users upvoting the comment.
+It just doesn’t look right,” another commenter said, with 130 users upvoting the comment.

 Kylie Jenner turns up the heat in vibrant pink bikini as she sips a cocktail on $250million superyacht during 22nd birthday celebrations https://t.co/4vnZmqArI7